zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/profiles/tfm_profile_small.rst

 TF-M framework setting
 ----------------------

-The top-level Profile Small CMake config file selects Library model and level 1 isolation.
+The top-level Profile Small CMake config file selects SFN model and level 1 isolation.

-Users can set ``-DCONFIG_TFM_SPM_BACKEND=SFN`` in build command to select SFN model instead.
 In SFN model, ``-DPSA_FRAMEWORK_HAS_MM_IOVEC`` is enabled by default.
 It reduces memory footprint by avoiding the transient copy from input vectors and copy to output vectors.

 Crypto service configuration